 Students with roommate concerns should first speak with their Resident Assistant, who will work with them to mediate roommate conflicts.
 If the mediation process is not successful, students should then speak with their Resident Director, who will evaluate the situation to determine if a room change is necessary and, if so, assist students with that process.

-The university housing appeal process is available to full-time students that do not wish to live off-campus because of profound circumstances and are requesting university housing for an additional semester/year outside of their guaranteed housing eligibility.
+The university housing appeal process is available to full-time students that do not wish to live off-campus and are requesting university housing for an additional semester/year outside of their guaranteed housing eligibility.
 Students are provided guaranteed academic years of housing through their admissions offer, and the guaranteed years begin with the enrollment start date.
 If a student does not wish to live on-campus during a guaranteed year, they are not able to transfer the housing year to another academic year.
-Students that appeal for university housing should select their reason for not being able to live off-campus (Medical, Financial, Returning from Leave, or Other).
+Students that appeal for university housing should select their reason for not being able to live off-campus (Financial, Returning from Leave, or Other).
 Due to a limited number of available beds, we are not able to approve the majority of requests for on campus housing.

 Residential Life staff review all appeals on an individual, case-by-case basis and may contact and confer with staff from other departments as needed to verify information and make decisions.
 All decisions are made on an individual need basis.